radiac/nanodjango/README.rst

     pip install django-flasky

-Write a Django app in the same style as you would a Flask app, but using models and other Django goodness:
+Write a Django app in the same style as you would a Flask app, but using models, admin, and other Django goodness:

 .. code-block:: python

     from django.db import models
     from django_flasky import Django

-    app = Django()
+    app = Django(ADMIN_URL="admin/")

+    @app.admin
     class CountLog(models.Model):
         timestamp = models.DateTimeField(auto_now_add=True)